kstenerud/dogma/dogma_v1.md

 ### Functions

-Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (as a description, or as a URL pointing to a description).
+Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is user-defined in [prose](#prose) (as a description, or as a URL pointing to a description).

 Functions that take no parameters are defined and called without the trailing parentheses (similar to defining or calling a [symbol](#symbols)).

+**Note**: Dogma pre-defines a number of essential [built-in functions](#builtin-functions).

 #### Function Parameter and Return Types

 Since functions are opaque, their parameter and return [types](#types) cannot be automatically deduced like they can for [macros](#macros).
 Functions therefore declare all parameter and return [types](#types).
 If a function is called with the wrong types or its return value is used in an incompatible context, the grammar is malformed.

-The following standard types are recognized:

-* `bits`
-* `condition`
-* `number`
-* `numbers`
-* `uinteger`
-* `uintegers`
-* `sinteger`
-* `sintegers`

-Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause ambiguities with the Dogma document encoding.

 #### Parameter and Return Type Alternatives

-If a function can accept multiple types in a particular parameter, or can return multiple types, those types will be listed, separated by the pipe (`|`) character.
-See the [var function](#var-function) as an example.
+If a function can accept multiple types in a particular parameter, or can return multiple types, those types will be listed separated by the pipe (`|`) character.
+See the [`var` function](#var-function) as an example.

 #### Variadic Functions

-The last parameter in a function can be made variadic by appending `...` (such as in the [unicode function](#unicode-function)).
+The last parameter in a function can be made [variadic](https://en.wikipedia.org/wiki/Variadic_function) by appending `...` (such as in the [unicode function](#unicode-function)).

 ```dogma
 function_rule      = function & '=' & prose & ';';